sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/lst/README.md

 ## $\beta$ Sweep

 A sweep in $\beta \in [25,175]$ is performed by runing the `stab-beta.sh` script.
-This script actually performed all the operations of `setup-pro.sh` so it can be run without first executing that script.
+This script actually performes all the operations of `setup-pro.sh` so it can be run independently without first executing the setup script.
+If you have already run `setup-pro.sh`, you can execute `beta.sh` to just do the sweep in beta.

 ## Curvature and Nonparallel Effects